13 min read

 Write as if you’re speaking to guests in your restaurant: friendly, clear, and concise.
 Short copy grabs attention and makes your message easy to understand and act on.

 Every marketing strategy needs measurement to understand what’s working and what needs improvement.
-The right tools can help automate the restaurant email marketing campaigns, collect emails, and track success.
+With the right tools, you can automate restaurant email marketing campaigns, collect emails, and measure success.
 Here are four essential tools to boost your results:

 Loyalty platforms provide valuable insights into customer behavior.
 By syncing guest data with your email campaigns, you can deliver real-time, targeted messages based on purchase history, visit frequency, and rewards status, making your emails more relevant and effective.

-Use email automation platforms to set up triggered email sequences that respond to customer actions, such as a welcome email, abandoned cart reminders, or re-engagement campaigns.
-Marketing automation for restaurants saves time and ensures timely, personalized communication that can improve customer retention.
+Automation tools ensure you never miss an opportunity to connect with your guests through email marketing.
+Utilize email automation platforms to establish triggered email sequences that respond to customer actions, such as sending a welcome email, abandoned cart reminders, or launching re-engagement campaigns.
+Marketing automation for restaurants saves time and promotes personalized communication that can improve customer retention.

 You can also use marketing email ads to:

-Real-world restaurant email marketing examples can inspire your strategy and provide best practices you can adapt, improve, and build upon.
-Here are five restaurant email campaigns that achieved great results:
+Real-world restaurant email marketing examples can inspire your strategy.
+These five successful campaigns demonstrate best practices that you can use to adapt, improve, and build upon to elevate your email marketing campaign:

-Dutch Bros sends customers a birthday email offering a free drink.
-These emails feature fun, on-brand graphics, like a Dutch Bros cup decorated as a birthday cake, and include the guest’s current loyalty points balance, encouraging the next visit.
+Dutch Bros sends their customers a birthday email offering a free drink.
+These emails feature fun, on-brand graphics, such as a Dutch Bros cup decorated to look like a birthday cake, and include the guest’s current loyalty points balance, encouraging them to visit again.

-A good example is Chipotle that uses customer data to send automated emails with offers tailored to each guest’s favorites.
-They take it further by including details like the guest’s name, last order, and visit frequency, creating a truly customized experience.
-These emails often feature incentives offering discounts or free items, boosting engagement and repeat visits.
+Another good example is Chipotle, which uses customer data to send automated emails with offers tailored to each guest’s favorites.
+They take it a step further by including details such as the guest’s name, last order, and visit frequency, creating a truly customized experience.
+These emails often feature incentives, such as discounts or free items, which boost engagement and encourage repeat visits.

 Panera’s loyalty program goes beyond points.
 Through targeted emails, members receive birthday bonuses, exclusive offers, and even the option to choose their own rewards—whether it’s a free drink, a bakery item, or a savory dish.

 Legal Sea Foods is a great example.
 It uses customer data to send loyal customers exclusive discounts on their favorite dishes for takeout orders.
-They also target guests who haven’t visited in a while, offering special promotions like delivery discounts to encourage them to order again.
+They also target guests who haven’t visited in a while, offering special promotions such as delivery discounts to encourage them to place another order.

 Domino’s Pizza occasionally sends emails offering a free item, such as a dessert, but requires a minimum order size.
-This strategy encourages guests to add an entrée or more to reach the minimum, increasing the average order value while giving them a tasty bonus.
+This strategy encourages guests to add an entrée or more to reach the minimum, thereby increasing the average order value while providing a tasty bonus.

 If you're wondering how email marketing can work for your restaurant business, here are some common questions that help break it down into simple, practical terms:

-Email marketing helps restaurants engage with guests through targeted messages, like welcome email, birthday rewards, loyalty programs benefits, or menu updates.
+Email marketing enables restaurants to engage with guests through targeted messages, such as welcome emails, birthday rewards, loyalty program benefits, and menu updates.
 By segmenting audiences based on behavior, location, or loyalty tier, restaurants can collect emails and send email campaigns that drive visits, boost sales, and build stronger relationships.

 The 80/20 rule means that 80% of your engagement often comes from 20% of your audience, usually your most loyal guests.
 By focusing on this high-value segment, you can create exclusive offers, perks, and targeted campaigns that maximize your impact.